newrelic/centurion/README.md

 ------

 This project is under active development!
 The initial release on GitHub contains one roll-up commit of all our internal code.
-But all internal devlopment will now be on public GitHub.
+But all internal development will now be on public GitHub.
 See the CONTRIBUTORS file for the contributors to the original internal project.